Rose Livingston

 Rose Livingston (1876 – December 26, 1975), known as the Angel of Chinatown, was a suffragist who worked to free prostitutes and victims of sexual slavery.
 With financial and social support from Harriet Burton Laidlaw and other noted suffragettes, as well as the Rose Livingston Prudential Committee, she worked in New York City's Chinatown and in other cities to rescue girls from forced prostitution, and helped pass the Mann Act to make interstate sex trafficking a federal crime.

-As a young girl, she was reputedly abducted to serve as a sex slave, became an opium addict and, by age 16, had given birth to two children.

-Livingston was rescued in 1903 and initially thought that she wanted to work overseas as a missionary.
+Livingston initially thought that she wanted to work overseas as a missionary.
 She realized, though, that there was much good that she could do in New York.
 She referred to herself as a missionary and worked nights looking for pre-teen and teenage girls who were forced into sexual slavery.
 A small and thin woman, she was beaten and shot, sometimes spending months in the hospital recovering from her injuries.
 Once she rescued girls, she helped them transition into a life of freedom.
 She lectured about the dangers of children and young women being forced into sex work.
-She also advocated for women's suffrage, i.e. the right to vote.
+She also advocated for women's right to vote.

-The account of her childhood spent as a sex slave comes from Rose herself, and there is a conspicuous lack of confirmation of it from other sources, and various small discrepancies in her own accounts.
-For example, she never refers again to the two children she claimed she bore.

 Early life

-Rose Livingston was born in New York in 1876, according to Social Security records.
-She said she was raised in the Methodist faith.
-At age 10, she was reportedly abducted from her home and forced into prostitution in New York's Chinatown, where she developed an opium addiction.
-She allegedly bore two children to her captors, one when she was 12 and the second at 15.
-She was rescued in 1903, and came to New York that year.
-She was initially interested in becoming a foreign missionary, but decided she could be an independent missionary in New York City after she saw a drug-crazed girl being rescued.
+Rose Livingston was born in New York State most likely in 1876.

+Her parents were also born in New York State.
+Livingston was reportedly raised in Ohio and Texas in the Methodist faith.
+Livingston came to New York City at age 12.

+Livingston was initially interested in becoming a foreign missionary, but decided she could be an independent missionary in New York City after she saw a drug-crazed girl being rescued.

 Life's work

-Initially, about 1903, Livingstone worked at Sunshine Settlement, a settlement house on Baxter and at 106 Bayard Street in New York City.
+Initially, about 1903, Livingston worked at Sunshine Settlement, a settlement house on Baxter and at 106 Bayard Street in New York City.
 Established in 1900, Sunshine Settlement helped mothers and poor children by providing health services, education, and "healthful" visits to the seaside beaches.
 Gospel services and lectures were performed there.
 It offered a kindergarten, sewing school, and a library.
 Clients could request medical and legal advice.
 It operated through ca. 1911.